‘For The Ancestors’: Video Shows Black American Women Twerking At Ghana’s Historic Slave Trading Post

 Apparently still on the defensive, the IG Stories continued by asking if the women should have done a different dance instead:

 “If we was doing them Africans dances would that make y’all feel better?
-If we was doing the chicken head or the heel tow would that make y’all feel better?!?!”
+If we was doing the chicken head or the heel toe would that make y’all feel better?!?!”

 A quick Google search found other videos from years past claiming twerking began in Ghana.